 Beyond the scope of supervised ML, machine learning also includes two more general approaches: unsupervised ML, which deals with finding patterns and structures in unlabeled data, through techniques such as clustering and dimensionality reduction; and reinforcement learning (RL), which represents a class of problems where an agent interacts with an environment, learning to make sequential decisions to maximize cumulative rewards.
-Live, autonomous optimization and control of atom-cooling apparatuses with RL remains largely unexplored, particularly in the context of high-dimensional control-parameter and environmental-parameter spaces.
+While still a young subfield in physics, the power of reinforcement learning has been demonstrated in the control of noisy and many-body quantum systems \cite{ding2023closed, bukov2018reinforcement, haug2021machine, cardenas2018multiqubit, lamata2017basic,seif2018machine}, as well as experimental control and navigation in stochastic turbulent environments such as micro-sphere carrying optical tweezers \cite{praeger2021playing} and microorganism simulating artificial nano-swimmers \cite{colabrese2017flow}.
+Despite this recent wave of RL successes, live, autonomous optimization and control of atom-cooling apparatuses with RL remains largely unexplored, particularly in the context of high-dimensional control-parameter and environmental-parameter spaces.

 In this paper, we optimize a rubidium-87 atom cooling experiment using ML approaches that consider the environment the apparatus is in.
 We focus our work on the crucial initial production stages of a BEC, including laser cooling and trapping, up to a high-field-gradient magnetic trap (MT)~\cite{ketterle1999making,Lin2009-qz}.
 Our high-dimensional ML schemes include thirty measured environmental parameters, sensed at specific times throughout the experimental sequence, in addition to thirty control parameters that are subject to ML optimization.
 We develop an RL controller that determines optimal control parameters based on the current environmental conditions, and find that the overall atom number achieved exceeds that of all other methods.
 We specifically compare this RL controller to a supervised regression model that maps the combined input space of control parameters and sensed environmental parameters to the number of atoms in the trap, and uses the model to find optimal control parameters that maximize atom number for a given environmental state.
 Our results show that RL offers unique advantages to experimental control in high-dimensional systems, especially for its ability to react to drifts in the environmental conditions that have influence over the outcomes.